A Time-Asymmetric Process in Central Force Scatterings

 \keywords{Classical scattering, kinetic theory.}

-\textit{Dynamical Description-} In addition to the well known gravitational and Coulomb, nearly all other interactions in nature such as intermolecular forces and interaction of vortices in superconductors are central.
-In conservative fields, the central force on each particle can be derived from a potential function by $F=-\mathbf{\mathbf{\nabla}}V(r)$ where $r$ is the distance between the two bodies and $V(r)=\frac{\alpha}{r^{k}}$; here $\alpha$ is the strength of the interaction depending on the parameters of the problem, $k$ defines the range of the interaction \cite{ramis_roessler,remark2}.
-Lastly, $\alpha<0$ and $\alpha>0$ correspond to attractive and repulsive force fields respectively \cite{remark1}.
+\textit{Dynamical Description-} In addition to the well known gravitational and Coulomb, nearly all other interactions in nature such as intermolecular forces and interaction of vortices in superconductors are central \cite{LJones,blatter,ramis_roessler}.
+In conservative fields, the central force on each particle can be derived from a potential function by $F=-\mathbf{\mathbf{\nabla}}V\left(r\right)$ where $V(r)=\frac{\alpha}{r^{k}}$; $\alpha$ is the strength of the interaction depending on the parameters of the problem, $k$ defines the range of the interaction \cite{remark1}. $\alpha<0$ and $\alpha>0$ correspond to attractive and repulsive force fields respectively.

+In many applications, statistical inferences resulting from many-body interaction is approximated by series of two-body scatterings \cite{chandra1,chandra2,chandra3,tyson}.
+While there is an active frontier of numerical work on many-body simulations \cite{Hut,Henon}, there are still interesting statistical inferences that can be derived from close analysis of two-body collisions.

-In this paper we study a fast small mass passing through a dilute system of randomly moving central forces, where changes in the state of the small mass can be well approximated by a series of two-body scatterings.
-For the purposes of this section, it is best to think of the scatterings in the lab frame.
-Consider a scattering between two interacting particles $m_{1}$ and $m_{2}$ where $m_{1}$ is much lighter ($m_{1}\ll m_{2}$) yet much faster than the other ($v_{1}\gg v_{2}$) but nevertheless $m_{1}v_{1}^{2}\ll m_{2}v_{2}^{2}$.
-For example one can visualize a small comet ($m_{1}$) undergoing a small angle scattering in the gravitational field of the planet Jupiter ($m_{2}$).
-For the sake of concreteness take the potential to be attractive for now.
-In a typical scattering both masses are initially moving.
-The questions we are interested in investigating are: What \textit{statistically} invariant features are shared by such scatterings in central force fields?
-Would many such small angle scatterings have a net effect on the energy of $m_{1}$?
+In this paper we study a fast small mass passing through a dilute system of \textit{randomly moving} central forces, where changes in the state of the small mass can be well approximated by a series of two-body scatterings.
+We report on a net small effect in the statistical change of the energy of the small mass (Eqs.(\ref{eq:DeltaE_v1}, \ref{eq:Delta_Efinal})).

+Consider a scattering, in the lab frame, between two interacting particles $m_{1}$ and $m_{2}$ where $m_{2}$ is much lighter ($m_{2}\ll m_{1}$) yet much faster ($v_{2}\gg v_{1}$) than $m_{1}$ but nevertheless $m_{1}v_{1}^{2}\gg m_{2}v_{2}^{2}$.
+This in particular implies $m_{1}v_{1}\gg m_{2}v_{2}$.
+For example, one can visualize a small comet ($m_{2}$) undergoing a small angle scattering in the gravitational field of the planet Jupiter ($m_{1}$).
+In a typical scattering $m_{1}$ is initially moving.
+The questions we are interested in investigating are: What statistically invariant features are shared by series of such scatterings in randomly moving central force fields?
+Would many such small angle scatterings have a net effect on the energy of $m_{2}$ under the assumptions stated above?